How to Handle a Windstorm Insurance Claim

-As many Texas residents assess the damage caused by Hurricane Harvey, they will inevitably (and sometimes, unfortunately) need to familiarize themselves with the homeowner’s insurance claim process.
-Oftentimes this process can be confusing; ignorance or failure to follow proper procedures can result in your claim being denied or underpaid which can be disastrous.
+As many Texas residents assess the damage caused by the Dallas tornado that touched down early this morning, they will need to familiarize themselves with the homeowner’s or business owner’s insurance claim process.
+This process can be confusing and failure to follow proper procedures can result in your claim being denied or underpaid.

 Unfortunately, insurance companies and their adjusters are not in the business of paying out claims.
-Generally, insurance company adjusters are trained to resolve claims for the smallest amount possible or deny them outright if they can claim that there is an exclusion under the policy.
+Generally, insurance company adjusters are trained to resolve claims for the smallest amount possible or deny the claims outright if they can find an exclusion under the policy.

 - Read and review your entire homeowner’s insurance policy including any endorsements and amendments.